ms-van3t-devs/ms-van3t/emulation-support/README.md

 The relayer relies on the [TCLAP library](http://tclap.sourceforge.net/) in order to parse the command line options.

-# Emulator example with AMQP relayer
+# Emulator example with UDP-AMQP relayer

 In order to use the `v2x-emulator` example with the UDP->AMQP relayer 3 terminals need to be opened